LeonPatmore/apache-pulsar-demo/README.md

 - `A BookKeeper cluster`: Collection of Bookie services that handle persistent storage of messages.
 - `A ZooKeeper cluster`: Handles coordination between Pulsar clusters and cluster level config.
 - One or more Pulsar brokers

+## Geo Replication

+Pulsar supports geo replication by replicating the messages in storage.

+### Async

+The messages are first persisted to the local cluster and then replicated to remote clusters by the brokers.

+### Sync

+Data is synced between multiple clusters and the client waits for an acknowledgement.

+A synchronous replicated cluster consists of:

+- A cluster of Bookies.
+- A cluster of brokers.
+- A global Zookeeper installation.

+### Replication Strategies

+#### Full Mesh

+Messages are replicated everywhere.
+You can setup _selective message replication_ to customize replication strategy.

+#### Active-Active

+A full mesh replication with only two data centers.

+#### Aggregation Replication

+Front facing data centers replicate to a central aggregated cluster.